On Computational Complexity Reduction Methods for Kalman Filter Extensions: Optimizations Related to the Inverse of the Innovation Covariance

 When measurements are linear and the measurement covariance is diagonal, the Kalman update can be applied one measurement element at a time and the partially updated state used as a prior for the next measurement \cite{stengel1986stochastic}.
 This kind of update can be generalized also to block diagonal measurement covariances and the update can be done by applying one block at a time.
 This reduces the computation time when the state dimension is small, the measurement dimension is large, and the measurements are independent.

-When some measurements are independent, the \ac{KFE} has superlinear complexity, and different measurement elements contain different state terms, updating state using only a part of measurements at once can be effectively combined with the algorithms presented in Section~\ref{sec:optimizations}.
+When some measurements are independent and these different measurements contain different state terms, updating the state using only a part of measurements at once can be effectively combined with the algorithms presented in Section~\ref{sec:optimizations}.
 The block update does not change the estimate when the measurement model is linear, but when the model is nonlinear the linearization is redone in the partially updated state.
 This may alter the output of the algorithm.
 In~\cite{PUKF,Raitoharju2016} application of measurements one element at a time is used to improve the estimation accuracy by applying the most linear measurements first.
 The algorithm for updating by blocks is given in Algorithm~\ref{algo:blocup}.